“Panama City will be the next Singapore…”

 “We’re creating Singapore-level quality, services, and amenities,” he told me…

 “And, as a result,” he continued, “we’re able to sell our apartments at a premium compared with any other buildings in Panama City.”

 Which is still a fraction of per-square-meter costs in Singapore.

-This group is setting a new standard… that I believe other Panama developers will follow.
+This group is setting a new standard… and other Panama developers are following suit.

 Of course, that’s only half the picture.
 Singapore-standard buildings with Singapore-standard apartments and amenities won’t qualify as Singapore-standard overall if the infrastructure of the city where the buildings stand is sub-Singapore.

 Panama is on this, too.

 The Developments In Panama

 Most recent big-deal infrastructure improvements include the expansion of Tocumen International Airport, the new convention center, the new line of the city metro, and two new cruise ports on the Amador Causeway.